Layalchristine24/Layalchristine24.github.io/content/project/penguins/index.md

 ---
-title: "Palmer Penguins"
-subtitle: ""
-excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
-date: 2019-07-02
-author: "Eric Anderson"
+author: Eric Anderson
-featured: true
-draft: false
-tags:
-- hugo-site
 categories:
 - Theme Features
 - R
 - package
-# layout options: single or single-sidebar
+date: "2019-07-02"
+draft: false
+excerpt: Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites.
+featured: true
 layout: single-sidebar
 links:
 - icon: door-open